| | | | |

 HOUSE PANELS AND CHICK

-Notice I flooded the bottom side of the house panels’ cookies.
-Honey cookies don’t bake completely flat.
-In fact they are very slightly domed.
-It’s very characteristic for this cookie.
+Using 10-15-second consistency icing, I flooded the bottom side of the house panels’ cookies.
+I flooded the bottom because it’s easier to decorate, as honey cookies don’t bake completely flat.
+They are slightly domed, which is characteristic of this honey (medovnicky) cookie recipe.

 Easter Gingerbread House